 2. Text someone’s parents instead of the birthday person

 Let’s say your dad’s colleague at work may know it’s your birthday today.
-They’ll message your dad to congratulate him, buuut (since they probably don’t know you directly), you’ll get — you guessed it — nothing.
+They’ll message your dad to congratulate him, but (since they probably don’t know you directly), you’ll get — you guessed it — nothing.

-But, nice for your Dad, we guess. 🤷
+But nice for your Dad. 🤷

 3. Sit in the circle of death during birthday parties

 However, we’ll give them this: sitting in a circle is essential for gezelligheid.
-This essential Dutch concept embodies all things comfy, warm, and happy.
+This Dutch concept embodies all things comfy, warm, and happy.

 You can’t have a Dutch birthday party without feeling cosy.
 And how do you do this?
 A circle layout!